anthony-murphy/FluidFramework-1/experimental/dds/attributable-map/api-report/attributable-map.api.md

 import { IChannelServices } from '@fluidframework/datastore-definitions';
 import { IChannelStorageService } from '@fluidframework/datastore-definitions';
 import { IEventThisPlaceHolder } from '@fluidframework/core-interfaces';
-import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
+import { IFluidDataStoreRuntimeBase } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidSerializer } from '@fluidframework/shared-object-base';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';